 Chong is excellent as the determined, yet soft-centred Pierce, while Bullit’s Don Gordon and ‘Henry’s‘ Tom Towles bring some much welcome panache to proceedings, offering some genuine acting stability to a screenplay that bleeds absurdity.
 The movie also benefits from some charmingly schlocky practical effects that more than justify its $2,000,000 budget, but while there are some genuine laughs on offer, the alien-on-a-foreign-planet gags prove uninspired and repetitive, and you feel that with a little more effort the movie could have been so much more.

 Still, for sheer ridiculousness The Borrower is well worth a look, and any movie that gives you a murderous alien doctor with a dog’s head can’t be all bad.
 It also gives us a rare glimpse into the stuttering career of the ostracised McNaughton, who would return to the American mainstream with 1993‘s largely forgotten and cruelly underappreciated gem Mad Dog and Glory, a movie produced by none other than Martin Scorsese, but one that would fail to reignite McNaughton’s long-dormant and ultimately doomed career.
-Never has such a considerable talent been so badly mistreated.
+Rarely has such a considerable talent petered out so unfortunately.

 Downing an entire bottle of liquor, The Borrower‘s latest human vessel begins to bubble and mutate, and the erupting alien’s murderous tendencies reveal themselves in a street-bound decapitation of grotesque proportions.